From Melissa Hartwig, Whole30 co-creator

 Emergency Food, Please

 This change to our marketing strategy comes as a desire to provide the best guidance we can during your Whole30, and help you make the healthiest choices for your long-term goals.
-RxBars, Larabars, and other dried-fruit-and-nut bars are still appropriate emergency food for your Whole30, as long as the ingredients are compliant.
+RxBars, Larabars, and other dried-fruit-and-nut bars are still appropriate emergency food for your Whole30, as long as the ingredients are compatible.
 But as always, include these in your Whole30 cautiously, as there is serious potential to use these bars in a less healthy manner during your program.
 As on-the-go or emergency food?
 Yes.
 As a replacement for your mid-day sugar boost, daily late-night treat, or to satisfy your Day 3 raging Sugar Dragon?
 While it’s not an official Whole30 rule, we’d strongly suggest no.

 As always, however, the ultimate responsibility for your Whole30 choices and results lies with you.